anthonyjzhang/Phred/README.md

-# FIRST PROTOTYPE OF PHRED APP
+# Prototype of Phred App

+# Installation Instructions

-to run this on your computer, you must install https://docs.npmjs.com/downloading-and-installing-node-js-and-npm on your device.
+To run this on your computer, you must install https://docs.npmjs.com/downloading-and-installing-node-js-and-npm on your device.
+You can run the application locally and access it at http://localhost:3000.

-# RUN NPM INSTALL

-install all neccessary packages

-# NPM START

-run the application locally and access at  http://localhost:3000